jeelabs/esp-link/README.md

 Initial flashing
 ----------------
-(This is not necessary if you receive one of the jn-esp or esp-bridge modules.)
+(This is not necessary if you receive one of the jn-esp or esp-bridge modules!)
 If you want to simply flash the provided firmware binary, you can download the latest [release](https://github.com/jeelabs/esp-link/releases) and use your favorite ESP8266 flashing tool to flash the following: